tomokinakamaru/redspot/README.md

    ...
    ```

-1. Create a notebook and do anything you want on Jupyter Notebook
+1. Create a notebook and do anything you want

 1. Replay your work